Cyber Insurance Requirements: Everything You Need to Know in 2023

 Crisis Management & Additional Benefits

-A business that suffered a data breach does not only face financial damages, but also damages to its reputation.
+A business that suffered a data breach not only faces financial damages, but also damages to its reputation.
 Whether a breach was caused by negligence or a hacker gained access to your systems despite your best efforts, the result can be the same: the loss of your customers’ trust.
 Effective crisis management and clear communication are essential to minimizing the public fallout after an attack and restoring your company’s image.

 In order to help you respond to an attack quickly and effectively, some insurance contracts cover services like data breach coaches, who help you meet the legal requirements for documenting and reporting cyber attacks, and specialized PR firms, which can assist you with your crisis communication.

 Does Cyber Insurance Cover Ransomware Payments?

 Ransomware payments are a controversial issue.
 Following a ransomware attack, many companies ultimately decide to pay out in order to regain control of their systems, because the alternative would be weeks of standstill or the permanent loss of critical data.
 Similarly, insurance companies often see a ransom payment as the lesser evil compared to covering the cost of large-scale repairs and recovery.
 Many providers help affected companies negotiate with hackers and reimburse clients for the ransom payment.
 As of today, a typical cyber insurance policy does cover ransomware payments.

 Does General Liability Insurance Cover Cyber Attacks?